shivannis/xandr-docs-public/xandr-docs/articles/invest/dates-and-times-in-reporting.md

 Daylight Saving Time (DST) changes can cause confusion around reporting results.
 This stems from the fact that these changes cause two days each year to have one extra or one less hour in certain regions.
 While there is no clear best practice for DST reporting, we feel it is worth documenting what you can expect from the time changes each season.

-All Xandr backend reporting data is stored in UTC.
+All Microsoft Advertising backend reporting data is stored in UTC.
 In the simplest case, you may be reporting on a UTC offset that is consistent all year.
 For example, Argentina Time (ART) does not observe DST.
 In such cases, no further time zone analysis is required.

 However, if you observe DST, note that for each of the two annual changes, reports may show either one extra or one less hour.
 This happens because our reporting system uses the UTC offset governed by the starting date/hour of the report, instead of grouping metrics for two separate hours into a single row (i.e., combining two time zone offsets in a single report).